octokit/octokit.js/README.md

 ## LICENSE

-This code is licensed under a MIT license.
+MIT license.
 See the LICENSE file for details.

 ## Credits